bcard/drega/README.md

 Should not be able to increment a mapped signal
-Should not be able to define a signal that's already been defined Should not print out dependency graph when signal is created Should not say signal has started until all dependencies have been recieved Add a 'block' command to stop signals from transmitting anything spaces for combine with add
+Should not be able to define a signal that's already been defined spaces for combine with add when a new signal is create is needs to get the initial value of all dependent signals move all addresses to a single class to avoid typing errors Need a way to enable/disable glitch avoidance

----- Combine operator to combine multiple signals
 ---- Depdencency graph analysis to avoid glitches

+alexa = 3
+brian = alexa
+dog = brian - alexa

+     alexa = 4
+      /     \
+  brian=4   dog=brian=alexa=3-4=-1